OTA Requestor

 $ ./out/chiptool/chip-tool otasoftwareupdaterequestor announce-otaprovider 2 0 0 0 1 0

 The OTA process should include downloading the image, verification of image header, erasing upgraded flash partition, writing to flash and checksum verification.
-Once OTA signature is updated, device will reboot into the new image after 10 seconds countdown.
+Once OTA signature is updated, the device will reboot into the new image after 10 seconds countdown.